 Here’s a look back at some of Alpine Canada’s proudest moments.
 Please note, complete lists of all medal winners are located at the bottom of this page.

-Alpine Canada’s history of champions started in 1956 when Montreal’s Lucile Wheeler won Canada’s first Olympic alpine medal – a bronze in downhill in Cortina d’Ampezzo, Italy.
+Alpine Canada’s history of champions started in 1956 when Montreal’s Lucile Wheeler won Canada’s first Olympic alpine medal – a bronze in downhill in Cortina d’Ampezzo, ITA.
 Two years later, she went on to win double gold at the world championships, starting a Canadian tradition of skiing excellence that would eventually rival any country in the world.

 In 1960, Anne Heggtveit became the first Canadian to win an Olympic gold medal in slalom at the Winter Games in Squaw Valley, USA.
 In 1967, Canada’s Nancy Greene won the World Cup overall title in the very first alpine World Cup season.
-She went on to win the title again in 1968, the same year she won gold and silver at the Grenoble (France) Olympic Games in giant slalom and slalom.
+She went on to win the title again in 1968, the same year she won gold and silver at the Grenoble Olympic Games in giant slalom and slalom.
 In 1999, Greene was named Canada’s Female Athlete of the Century by the Canadian Press.

 The 1970's started with 16-year-old Betsy Clifford winning the world giant slalom championships and six years later, Kathy Kreiner won Olympic Gold in giant slalom.
 Also in the '70s, Canada’s Crazy Canucks - including Ken Read, Steve Podborski, Dave Irwin and Dave Murray - conquered race courses with their bold and daring racing style and proved to the world that you didn’t need to be European to win ski races.
 In 1975, Read became the first non-European man to win a World Cup downhill race.
 Together, the Crazy Canucks earned 107 top-10 World Cup results from 1978–1984.
 Podborski still holds the men’s Canadian record of 20 World Cup podiums.

-Also during the ‘70s, the Paralympic movement (which had started after wounded World War II veterans returned home) was gaining momentum around the world, and in 1976, the first Paralympic Games were held in Örnsköldsvik, Sweden.
+Also during the ‘70s, the Paralympic movement (which had started after wounded World War II veterans returned home) was gaining momentum around the world, and in 1976, the first Paralympic Games were held in Örnsköldsvik, SWE.
 John Gow won Canada’s first Paralympic alpine gold in slalom.

-In the early '80s, Podborski made history when he became the first North American to win an Olympic medal in men's alpine after claiming bronze in downhill at Lake Placid in 1980.
+In the early '80s, Podborski made history when he became the first North American to win an Olympic medal in men's alpine after claiming bronze in downhill at Lake Placid, U.S.A in 1980.
 Two years later, he became the first North American to win the overall World Cup title in downhill.

 The ‘80s were also a time when Canada's women's alpine skiing team shone, with Gerry Sorensen winning the 1982 world downhill championships and Laurie Graham, Karen Percy and Gerry Sorensen capturing five Olympic and world championship medals combined between 1982 and 1989.